 Many Canadians are wondering where they can travel right now, should they choose to do so.

-Currently, there are 20+ countries who are accepting Canadian tourists, with more being added almost daily!
+Currently, there are many countries that are accepting Canadian tourists, with more being added constantly.

 As border restrictions start loosening around the world, many nations are eager to have Canucks return and want to get the message out that they are open for tourism.

-We have complied a complete list of countries that have reopened their borders for Canadian tourists.
-This list will be updated daily as the news changes so rapidly
+We have compiled a complete list of countries that have reopened their borders for Canadian tourists.
+This list will be updated constantly as the news changes so rapidly.

 Are Canadians Allowed To Travel Right Now?

 Yes.
 On October 22, 2021, the Canadian government removed the “Avoid all non-essential travel outside of Canada” advisory. *Note: On Dec 15, 2021, the government has temporarily re-instated the “Do Not Travel” advisory for at least the next 4 weeks due to Omicron concerns.